mosamdabhi/MBW-Data/Datasheet_for_Dataset/README.md

 1. **Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?** *(If so, please provide a description.
 If not, you may skip the remainder of the questions in this section.)*

     We did not do any specific preprocessing or cleaning of the data except what is mentioned in [question #1](#collect) of Collection Process.
-Labeling was done
+Manual annotations were labeled by visually localizing the joints on the objects in the limited (1-2%) image frames.

 1. **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?** *(If so, please provide a link or other access point to the "raw" data.)*

-    Yes, the original raw data is included in the distribution, in the folder `raw`.
+    Yes, the image frames released under the `images/` directory are sampled from the original "raw" video.

 1. **Is the software used to preprocess/clean/label the instances available?** *(If so, please provide a link or other access point.)*

+    Yes.
+We used open-source [Matplotlib library](https://matplotlib.org) to visualize and label the joints.
+For further details, please refer [question #1] of this section.

 1. **Any other comments?**